joannePon22/league_of_legend_pj5/README.md

 ## Final Model:

-Describe the modeling algorithm you chose, the hyperparameters that ended up performing the best, and the method you used to select hyperparameters and your overall model.
-Describe how your Final Model’s performance is an improvement over your Baseline Model’s performance.

 We add two features, total_gold and kd.
 We believe that adding these two values will increase the accuracy, since total_gold represent the resources amount the team obtain in the game.
 We believe that the higher the value in the total gold, the team will win the game more easier.
 Adding this feature, we think that can help us prdict the win or lose by considering the amount of gold the team have.
 Another feature, kill-to-death column represent the ratio of killing other and being killed, we think that it is obvious that if killing more people the team will be more likely to win the game, while having more times of being killed will decresed the chance of winning.
 We add those two features, to increase our accuracy, becuase we believe that they are important features that will affect the result.

 The modeling algorithm we chose is the RandomForestClassifier.